Search the Whole Web to quickly find what you're looking for:

 Or you could have 'Heart and Spleen Blood deficiency' with 'Heart and Kidney not harmonised'.
 Here, though you wake up less suddenly, there would still probably be some sweating.
 You wouldn't have such intense palpitations as with the Heart-syndrome patient above, and you might feel a little weak or easily cold if you got out of bed, unlike the Heart patient who is almost always hot.
 (Please click the links for a more thorough explanation of these syndromes.)

 If you wake up often from 'Heart and Spleen Blood deficiency' with 'Heart and Kidney not harmonised', you would probably benefit from a small snack at bedtime.
 (Such a snack for the Heart Fire patient would probably make his condition worse.)
-For these syndromes, you would nearly always benefit from remaining in bed after 7am and getting a good sleep then for at least an extra hour.
+For these syndromes, you would nearly always benefit from remaining in bed after 7am and getting a good sleep for an extra hour or more.

 In the second example, (Heart and Spleen Blood deficiency etc.) your acupuncturist would have to decide which to treat first, which would depend on the strength of your symptoms: however, he or she would certainly want to strengthen your Yin and Blood.